 Go-to-Market Strategy?
 You Can Say That Again.

-For the sake of word count, HubSpot’s GTM strategy definition works beautifully (in case you have no idea what GTM means ... no shame game): A GTM strategy is a step-by-step plan created to successfully launch a product to market.
+HubSpot’s GTM strategy definition works beautifully (in case you have no idea what GTM means ... no shame): A GTM strategy is a step-by-step plan created to successfully launch a product to market.
 It generally identifies a target audience and outlines a marketing and sales plan.
 Although each product and market will always require a custom approach, a GTM strategy should identify a key market pain point and position the product as a solution.

-Recap (for all the skimmers out there): A GTM strategy is how a company brings a product to market.
+Recap (for all the skimmers out there): A GTM strategy is how a company plans to introduce a new product to consumers.

 - Product market fit